rognan/deno-gradle-plugin/.github/CONTRIBUTING.md

 - Integration test coverage of the bug/feature at the level of build execution.
 - Documentation

-The CI will verify that your code runs on all supported Java versions and operating systems.

 ## Authoring Commits

+Keep commits discrete and self-contained:
-- Keep commits discrete: avoid including multiple unrelated changes in a single commit
+- Avoid including multiple unrelated changes in a single commit
-- Keep commits self-contained: avoid spreading a single change across multiple commits.
+- Avoid spreading a single change across multiple commits.
   A single commit should make sense in isolation

-In order for your contributions to be accepted, you must [sign off](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---signoff) your Git commits to indicate that you agree to the terms of [Developer Certificate of Origin](https://developercertificate.org/).
+In order for your contributions to be accepted, you must [sign off](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---signoff) your Git commits to
+indicate you agree to the terms of [Developer Certificate of Origin](https://developercertificate.org/).

 ## Writing Commit Messages